-Through the National Policy Statement for Freshwater Management 2020 (Freshwater NPS) the Government has issued local authorities with new direction on how to manage freshwater under the Resource Management Act 1991.
+Through the NPS-FM the Government has issued local authorities with new direction on how to manage freshwater under the Resource Management Act 1991.
 Central to this new direction is the concept of Te Mana o te Wai.

 Te Mana o te Wai is a concept and framework which is derived out of Te Ao Māori (the Māori world view that acknowledges the interconnectedness and interrelationship of all living and non-living things) and reflects the recognition of freshwater as a natural resource whose health is integral to the social, cultural, economic and environmental wellbeing of communities.